mapmeld/postgis-zimbabwe/step-2/README.md

 ### Interactive Tutorial

-TBD: walk-through downloading and importing districts

 You can test that the data got imported into PostGIS and is readable by py:zim user:

-TBD: replace the trains example with districts:

 ```
 psql pyzim -U py